 Step 5: Select an optional service plan

-All CarMax vehicles come with a 90-day, 4,000-mile limited warranty.
+All CarMax vehicles come with a 30-day money-back guarantee and a 90-day, 4,000-mile limited warranty.
 However, some vehicles may come with manufacturer’s warranties that may extend for a longer period of time.

 How to apply